-After parents understand why we need the form, there’s often confusion about the form itself because it consists of four parts.
-Hopefully, this explanation will help:
+After parents understand why we need the form, there’s often confusion about the form itself because it consists of three parts.

 1. Participants in any Scouting events must complete Parts A and B annually.
 They contain a health history, a parental/guardian informed consent and hold harmless/release agreement and a talent release statement.

 2. Participants in any Scouting event that exceeds 72 consecutive hours must have a medical exam to have Part C completed and signed.
 For most Cub Scouts, this would only be necessary if they are attending Cub Scout or Webelos Resident Camp and if that camp is more than 72 hours Check with your council to find out their exact rules regarding BSA medical forms.

 So, for most boys and parents, you’ll only need to fill out the Parts A & B, and you’ll need to do it again every year.

 To make this easy on myself, I clicked on the link and typed my information into the pdf file.
 I then saved it to my computer with a different name–something like “Sherry’s medical form.”